-HB2166 Criminal Justice Commission; Data Collection Bill: Pass House Rules: Ok with amendment #4116 to remove the \$300,000 appropriation
+HB2166 Criminal Justice Commission; Data Collection Bill: Pass House Rules: Ok with amendment #4116 to remove the \$300,000 appropriation (funding from criminal history project)

-- Was heard in Rules on 2/8 and received a due pass. - Heard in the Criminal Justice Reform Committee on 1/27 and received a due pass.
+- WHEN WILL WE HAVE THE STATEWIDE REPORTING SYSTEM?
+After the reporting system becomes operational.
+It won't be quick and easy or cheap. - Was heard in Rules on 2/8 and received a due pass. - Heard in the Criminal Justice Reform Committee on 1/27 and received a due pass.

-SB1290 - Criminal Case Statistics; report; appropriation (Recommendation: Oppose): Assigned to Senate Judiciary on 1/25 (OPPOSE)
+SB1290 - Criminal Case Statistics; report; appropriation (Recommendation: Oppose): Assigned to Senate Judiciary on 1/25 (OPPOSE)- No Movement